It’s been a minute since I’ve crawled out of bed amidst an anxious toss ‘n turn and took to the keys.

 The era of 40 served as an arbitrary numerical hardship that ultimately merged into ten years of medical tragedies, east coast relocations, and cumulative debt.
 By choice, I remember much of nothing about being 41…or 44 for that matter.

 There was a 47?
-And who the hell remembers turning 48?
+And who remembers turning 48?
 In the grand scheme of singing Happy That Day, 49 may as well be every woman’s leap year.

 Finally, 40 passed the baton and 50 graciously reared her beautiful nappy head.
 Welcome, Her Highness!